M2 (TV channel)

-M2 (em kettő) is a Hungarian television channel owned and operated by Duna Média since 2015.
+M2 (em kettő) is a Hungarian television channel owned and operated by Hungarian Radio and Television since 2026.
 It is also transmitted in high definition.

 On 22 December 2012, M2's daytime hours became dedicated to children's programming.
 Since 15 March 2015, the night-time programming is called M2 Petőfi.

-Similar to TVP ABC in Poland, CBeebies, CBBC and BBC Three in the UK or ČT :D in the Czech republic, M2 broadcasts children's programming during the day while M2 Petőfi targets youth audiences as they broadcast at night with music videos (local and abroad), music-related (music concerts) and youth-related programming, as well as exclusive content from its radio counterpart, Petőfi Rádió.
+Similar to TVP ABC in Poland, CBeebies, CBBC, and BBC Three in the UK, or ČT :D in the Czech Republic, M2 broadcasts children's programming during the day, while M2 Petőfi targets youth audiences as it broadcasts at night featuring music videos (local and abroad), music-related (music concerts), youth-related programming, and exclusive content from its radio counterpart, Petőfi Rádió.